shubh0000007/EDA-ON-SUPERHEROES-DATA/README.md

 # EDA-ON-SUPERHEROES-DATA
- This exploratory data analysis (EDA) project focuses on superhero characters, delving into their characteristics, powers, and affiliations
+ This project delves into the realm of superhero characters, employing Python and key data analysis libraries including Pandas, NumPy, Matplotlib, and Seaborn.
+Through meticulous analysis and compelling visualizations, it offers insights into the characteristics, powers, and affiliations of superheroes, providing a deeper understanding of their universe.